acabedo/poisonedtexts/README.md

 # Special mention and acknowledgments

 Part of speech tagging is a mandatory input for Poisoned texts.
-That input won't be possible without the aid of UdPipe R Package (Wijffels 2022), available at https://github.com/bnosac/udpipe.
+That input wouldn't be possible without the aid of UdPipe R Package (Wijffels 2022), available at https://github.com/bnosac/udpipe.
 In addition, the benefit of using Udpipe is that Poisoned texts can cover a bunch of different languages.
 By now, the selecting options are Spanish, Catalan, English, Italian, German, French, Portuguese and Chinese (this last one only in an experimental state); another languages can also be integrated with a very little modification of the app.

 # Video tutorial